PEXANE2/azure-docs.tr-tr/articles/data-factory/connector-azure-sql-database-managed-instance.md

 | xml |Xml |

 >[!NOTE]
-> Ondalık geçici türle eşlenen veri türleri için şu anda Azure Data Factory en fazla 28 ' ye kadar duyarlık destekler.
-28 ' den daha büyük bir duyarlık gerektiren verileriniz varsa, bir SQL sorgusunda bir dizeye dönüştürmeyi düşünün.
+> For data types that map to the Decimal interim type, currently Azure Data Factory supports precision up to 28.
+If you have data that requires precision larger than 28, consider converting to a string in a SQL query.

-## <a name="lookup-activity-properties"></a>Arama etkinliği özellikleri
+## <a name="lookup-activity-properties"></a>Lookup activity properties

-Özelliklerle ilgili ayrıntıları öğrenmek için [arama etkinliğini](control-flow-lookup-activity.md)denetleyin.
+To learn details about the properties, check [Lookup activity](control-flow-lookup-activity.md).

-## <a name="getmetadata-activity-properties"></a>GetMetadata etkinlik özellikleri
+## <a name="getmetadata-activity-properties"></a>GetMetadata activity properties

-Özelliklerle ilgili ayrıntıları öğrenmek için [GetMetadata etkinliğini](control-flow-get-metadata-activity.md) denetleyin
+To learn details about the properties, check [GetMetadata activity](control-flow-get-metadata-activity.md)

 ## <a name="next-steps"></a>Sonraki adımlar
-Azure Data Factory içindeki kopyalama etkinliği tarafından kaynak ve havuz olarak desteklenen veri depolarının listesi için bkz. [desteklenen veri depoları](copy-activity-overview.md##supported-data-stores-and-formats).
+For a list of data stores supported as sources and sinks by the copy activity in Azure Data Factory, see [Supported data stores](copy-activity-overview.md##supported-data-stores-and-formats).